NStefanovski/arxv-tool/README.md

 ## Cleanup

-### TODO: Build Out Destroy Infrastructure with Terraform
+### TODO: Configure - Destroy Infrastructure with Terraform

 Using GitHub Actions: